-P&G UAE Harnesses Solar Power with Yellow Door Energy
+P&G UAE Harnesses Solar Power With Yellow Door Energy

 Date

-(MENAFN- Weber Shandwick) December 16, 2024 - Dubai, UAE: Procter and Gamble (“P&G”), one of the world’s largest consumer goods companies with more than 80 globally beloved brands, has signed a solar lease with Yellow Door Energy, the leading sustainable energy partner for businesses in the Middle East and Africa.
+(MENAFN- Mid-East Info) Dubai, UAE: Procter and Gamble (“P&G”), one of the world's largest consumer goods companies with more than 80 globally beloved brands, has signed a solar lease with Yellow Door Energy, the leading sustainable energy partner for businesses in the Middle East and Africa.

 Located at P&G's UAE office within the Jebel Ali Freezone Authority (JAFZA) industrial park, the 500 kilowatt-peak (kWp) solar carport system features over 870 bifacial solar panels.
 The project will be constructed in four phases to align with P&G's operational schedule.